artainmo/DevOps/cloud/README.md

 Feature engineering is the process of selecting what features in the data are important for ML models to predict.
 You may also need to transform the selected data, handle missing data, or even create new features from existing ones.<br>
 Too many features can be problematic by leading to scattered data which is called 'the curse of dimensionality' and is why we need to select the most important features or use unsupervised dimensionality reduction algorithms such as PCA or K-means to distill many features into less features.

 Mean replacement is one solution for missing data.
 If a data misses, replace it with the mean of the entire feature column.
 If data has a lot of outliers you may prefer to use the median instead of mean.
-If the data is categorical you cannot use this method but instead should use the most frequent value.
-However, the mean replacement method is usually not very accurate.<br>
+If the data is categorical you cannot use this method but instead should use the most frequent value (mode).
+However, the mean/median and mode replacement methods are usually not very accurate.<br>
 An alternative, which neither is best solution, is to drop the missing rows.<br>
 ML can be used to impute missing data which may be best solution.
 KNN can be used to find average of N most similar rows.
 It does not work for categorical data.
 Deep Learning can be used to impute data and is best suited for categorical data imputation while KNN for numerical data imputation.
 Or regressions can be used, with MICE (Multiple Imputation by Chained Equations) being such an advanced technique.<br>
 Lastly, collecting more real data is another way to combat missing datas.